-The CYD Master Thesis applicants are given the opportunity to select one master thesis topic out of 57 themes defined by the CYD Campus.
+The CYD Master Thesis applicants can select one master thesis topic out of 62 topics defined by the CYD Campus, or they may propose their own thesis topic (in which case, they must select “other” on the application platform).
 The full list of topics is available here.

 The CYD Master Thesis Fellowships are open to researchers at master level who are willing to engage with issues cutting across the frontiers of cyber-security and data science, with a particular emphasis on:

-- Novel technologies for protecting the confidentiality, integrity, and availability of cyber and cyber-physical systems
+- Protection of confidentiality, integrity, and availability of cyber and cyber-physical systems

-- Data science and artificial intelligence methods for analysing cyber- and technology-relevant data
+- Data science & AI methods for analysing cyber- and technology-relevant data

 - Citizens of any nationality may apply for the CYD Master Thesis Fellowships.